(left) Tunnel; (right-above) remains of a conduit in the Syk; (right-below) Roman road in the Syk

 At the point where Uadi al-Matahah joined the old river bed, immediately before the town, the Romans built a large public fountain, most likely as a monument to the completion of the diversion of the stream.

-Upper part of the Treasury: a Roman Baroque fašade?
+Upper part of the Treasury: a Roman Baroque façade?

 The lack of inscriptions and other historical sources has led archaeologists to suggest a wide range of dates for the Treasury, the most interesting monument of Petra.
 They cover a period from the Ist century BC to 131 AD when Emperor Hadrian visited Petra and added his name to that of the town.
 It makes sense to believe that the Treasury was built after the stream had been diverted from the Syk because the building has underground halls.
-The overall design of the monument would have pleased Francesco Borromini, one of the greatest architects of Baroque Rome whose works were inspired by the study of the ruins of Villa Adriana, the suburban residence of the emperor.
-The Treasury recalls S. Carlo alle Quattro Fontane (it opens in a separate window) by Borromini.
+The overall design of the monument would have pleased Francesco Borromini, one of the greatest architects of Baroque Rome: the upper part of the Treasury calls to mind the façade of S. Carlo alle Quattro Fontane, one of his masterpieces.

 Reliefs on the upper part of the Treasury: (left) Isis/Tyche/a Nabatean goddess/Rome; (centre) a winged Victory; (right) a dancing Amazon